Simplifying the Complex Liquidation Process

 - As a party in a legal matter looking to satisfy a court-determined judgment

-- As someone dealing with loss of income trying to meet immediate financial needs
+- As someone dealing with the loss of income trying to meet immediate financial needs

 Bankruptcy, however, is the situation that most commonly requires liquidation.
 During the bankruptcy process, a court-appointed trustee determines if anything can be sold to pay the debts owed.
 They may call for the liquidation of everything on which debt is owed, but they can also require no liquidation at all.
 Laws are in place to prevent the party who filed bankruptcy from being stripped of all assets.